Welcome to Kiel Institute Africa Monitor

 Data Catalog

-Provides an overview of the indicators and African countries available through the monitors database, and the sources from which data were collected.
+Overview of the indicators and African countries available through the monitor's database, and the sources from which data were collected.
 The database itself covers all 195 countries, but data for non-African countries is only accessible through the APIs.

 APIs